nikolayVv/DIDEdu/README.md

 # DIDEdu

-DIDEdu is an open code decentralized solution, which is developed to present the advantages of implementing Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs) in a system.
+DIDEdu is an open source decentralized solution, which is developed to present the advantages of implementing Decentralized Identifiers (DIDs) and Verifiable Credentials (VCs) in a system.
 [Decentralized Identifiers](https://www.w3.org/TR/did-core/) are a new type of identifiers, that enable a verifiable, distributed digital identity.
 With the help of this technology, DIDEdu offers to its users:
 - Issuing of credentials for completed obligations (exams, exercises, lectures, assignments, etc.), subjects, years and programs;
 - Authentication/Registration for individual activities (exams, colloquiums, tests, etc.) using credentials or presentations;
 - Signing in the website only with a DID;